Welcome to Reception

 We have outdoor suits for the children to wear when enjoying Mud and water play.

-Children have a PE session on Monday mornings, but we like to use the hall space at other times.
+Children have a PE session on Wednesday afternoons, but we like to use the hall space at other times.
 Please ensure your child has their PE bag in school, on their peg every day.

 It is useful to provide extra pants and socks and a change of clothes in the PE bag in case of any accidents.